The application deadline for Fall 2017 admissions is January 31, 2017.

 Before submitting their application, applicants must select the area of concentration in which they would like to pursue their PhD.
 The PhD

-Program in International Business currently offers five concentrations: Finance, Management, Marketing, Information Systems, and Accounting.
+Program in Business Administration currently offers five concentrations: Finance, Management, Marketing, Information Systems, and Accounting.
 If you

 have questions about the concentration you would like to pursue, you may contact the following professors: